dimmando/studio/README.md

 ---
 ## Technologies Used

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.

+## Frameworks, Libraries & Programes Used
+- [Google fonts](https://fonts.google.com) - Google fonts were used to import the 'Dosis' font into the style.css file which is used on all pages throughout the project

+- [Font Awesome](https://fontawesome.com) - Font Awesome was used on all footer of the pages throughout the website to add icons for aesthetic and UX purposes.

+- [Git](https://gitpod.io) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

+- [GitHub](https://github.com) - GitHub is used to store the projects code after being pushed from Git.

 ---
 ## Design